Cindyzzz616/YouLingo/README.md

   | Sentences inside parentheses  |

 [intended but not implemented] Like the lexicon, the record of the types of tenses and clauses also keeps track of the number of times they have been encountered by the user.
-Each time the user watches a video, new words, tenses and clause types are added to their knowledge base, and the tally for existing words, tenses and clauses increases.
+Each time the user watches a video, new words, tenses and clause types are added to their knowledge base, and the tally for existing entries increases.
 As the user accumulate experience, their overall CEFR level increases automatically based on the tally and average CEFR score of the words in their lexicon, as well as their familiarity with tenses and clause types.
 This in turn increases the average difficulty of videos recommended to them, as discussed below.